Go to the main content

 TRE is a an open-source tool that helps research organisations create secure environments on the AWS Cloud for collaborating scientists from multiple research centres to perform their analysis, also providing a governance process to help researchers meet their compliance requirements across multiple jurisdictions.
 GWDG TRE aims to solve current issues that hinder the research community’s access to cloud-based agility, scalability, and cost efficiency by providing a common EOSC integrated infrastructure based on the Aggregator’s Landing Zone and the AWS TRE platform.

-The RDA/EOSC Future open call series provides opportunities for scientific communities to contribute to the development of research data tools, standards and expertise in the context of EOSC.
-The overarching objective is to bring data initiatives and experts closer to EOSC, while providing the platform with tools and standards from the global research data community to ensure long-term interoperability, accessibility and engagement via domain ambassadors.
+The Research Data Alliance and EOSC Future project collaborated to bring data initiatives and experts closer to EOSC, while providing the platform with tools and standards from the global research data community to ensure long-term interoperability, accessibility and engagement via domain ambassadors.

 • In 2022, EOSC DIH explored the needs and requirements of selected

-research communities and clusters.
+research communities and clusters

 EOSC DIH supports companies through Business Pilots